What Neurologists Need To Know About Risk For Sudden Cardiac Death In Patients With Chronic Epilepsy

 Dr. Trudy Pang is an Assistant Professor of Neurology at Harvard Medical School and Director of Clinical Neurophysiology and Adult Epilepsy Fellowship at Beth Israel Deaconess Medical Center.
 She is also the Director of the comprehensive Women’s Health in Epilepsy Program, a collaborative effort across Boston medical institutions to address the special needs of women with epilepsy.

-Dr. Richard Verrier is an Associate Professor of Environmental Health at Harvard University and Director of Cardiology Grand Rounds at Beth Israel Deaconess Medical Center.
+Dr. Richard Verrier is an Associate Professor of Medicine, Division of Cardiovascular Medicine, Department of Medicine, Harvard Medical School, Beth Israel Deaconess Medical Center.
 He has investigated sudden cardiac death for more than three decades, having published more than 300 original articles.
 He is the inventor of 12 licensed patents for diagnosis and treatment of heart rhythm abnormalities and prediction of sudden cardiac death.